joewxboy/service-postgresql/README.md

 ## Usage

 To manually run PostgreSQL locally as a test, enter `make`.
-This will open a browser window, but it may do so before PostgreSQL is completely ready.
-If you get a blank web page, wait about 10 seconds or so and reload the page.
 Running `make attach` will connect you to a prompt running inside the container, and you can end that session by entering `exit`.
 When you are done, run `make stop` in the terminal to end the test.

-Populate the Secrets Manager before publishing services:
+Populate the Secrets Manager **before** publishing services:

 ```bash
 hzn sm secret add --secretKey=user --secretDetail=<username> secret_user